Colloide awarded Viking Energy Network a UK-first renewable energy scheme

 - Contractor appointed for groundbreaking renewable energy scheme to heat South Tyneside Council buildings

 Colloide has a strong base of experience in providing renewable energy solutions to the agricultural, industrial and municipal sectors.
 This experience allows us to assist a range of organisations in becoming more sustainable through lowering their carbon footprint.
-Discover our full range of innovative technologies.
+Discover our full range of innovative technologies or if you’d like to know more about the Viking Energy Network get in touch.